Eminem: Health problems

-Eminem has spoken publicly about his addiction to prescription drugs, including Vicodin, Ambien and Valium.
-According to friend and fellow D12 member Proof, Eminem first straightened out in 2002.
+Eminem has spoken publicly about his addiction to prescription drugs, including Vicodin, Ambien, and Valium.
+According to friend and fellow D12 member Proof, Eminem, who previously hinted in his 1999 single "My Name Is" that he avoided the use of drugs after experiencing his mother's history of drug abuse, first developed a drug addiction in 2002.
 During the production of 8 Mile, Eminem, working 16 hours a day, developed insomnia.
 An associate gave him an Ambien tablet which "knocked [him] out", encouraging him to obtain a prescription.
-This was Eminem's first experience of drug addiction, which would affect him for several years.
+This was Eminem's first experience of drug addiction, which affected him for several years.
 Near the end of production on Encore, he would "just go into the studio and goof off [with] a pocketful of pills".
 Eminem began taking the drugs to "feel normal", taking a "ridiculous amount ...
 I could consume anywhere from 40 to 60 Valium [in a day].
 Vicodin, maybe 30."
 The drugs would put him to sleep for no more than two hours, after which he would take more.
-Eminem's weight increased to 230 lb and he was regularly eating fast food: "The kids behind the counter knew me – it wouldn't even faze them.
+Eminem's weight increased to 230 lb and he was regularly eating fast food: "The kids behind the counter knew me—it wouldn't even faze them.
 Or I'd sit up at Denny's or Big Boy and just eat by myself.
 It was sad."
-Eminem became less recognizable due to his weight gain and once overheard two teenagers arguing about whether or not it was him: "Eminem ain't fat".
+Eminem became less recognizable due to his weight gain and once overheard two teenagers arguing about whether or not it was him: "Eminem ain't fat."

-2007 overdose

-In December 2007, Eminem was hospitalized after a methadone overdose.
-He had first bought from a dealer who had told him it was "just like Vicodin, and easier on [your] liver".
-He continued to buy more until he collapsed in his bathroom one night and was rushed to the hospital.
-Doctors there told him he had ingested the equivalent of four bags of heroin and was "about two hours from dying".
+In December 2007, Eminem was hospitalized after an accidental methadone overdose.
+He had obtained the pills from a dealer who told him they were "just like Vicodin, and easier on [your] liver".
+Eminem used the pills until, one night, he collapsed in his bathroom and was rushed to the hospital.
+According to Eminem, doctors told him he had ingested the equivalent of "four bags of heroin" and was "about two hours from dying" if he had not received treatment.
 After missing Christmas with his children, Hailie, Alaina and Stevie, Eminem checked himself out of the facility, weak and not fully detoxed.
 He tore the meniscus in his knee after falling asleep on his sofa, requiring surgery; after he returned home, he had a seizure.
 His drug use "ramped right back to where it was before" within a month.
 Eminem began to attend church meetings to get clean, but after he was asked for autographs he sought help from a rehabilitation counselor.
 He began an exercise program that emphasized running.
 Elton John was a mentor during this period, calling Eminem once a week to check on him.
 Eminem has been sober since April 20, 2008.